WolfgangErb/LC2Ditp/README.md

 - Use the gui **LC2Dplotapp.m** to **plot** the LC node points and the corresponding spectral index sets.

-The corresponding standalone apps (a Windows and a Linux compilation) can be found in the folder **Lissajousapps**.
+The corresponding standalone apps (a Windows and a Linux compilation) can be found in the folder **Lissajousapp**.

 <br><br>